microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

 ### [New-MgGroupTeamPrimaryChannelMessage](New-MgGroupTeamPrimaryChannelMessage.md)
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified channel.

 ### [New-MgGroupTeamPrimaryChannelMessageHostedContent](New-MgGroupTeamPrimaryChannelMessageHostedContent.md)
 Create new navigation property to hostedContents for groups